Carnegie Mellon University

 International, Exchange, & Study Abroad Students

-Students are required to either enroll in the medical SHIP or apply to waive it each academic year.
-There are some important distinctions for international, exchange, and study abroad students:
+When deciding whether to enroll in the SHIP, or submit a SHIP waiver, it is important to review all the benefits and guidelines.
+And there are some important distinctions for international, exchange, and study abroad students:

 • Must have a U.S. address to enroll in the SHIP.
 Enrollments submitted with a non-U.S. address or an incomplete address will not be processed.
 We recommend that you wait until you have an address in the U.S. where you will be able to receive mail, before submitting your SHIP enrollment.